Dash-Industry-Forum/Guidelines-TimingModel/29-Misc.inc.md

 ## Large timescales and time values ## {#timescale-constraints}

-[[ECMASCRIPT]] is unable to accurately represent numeric values greater than 2<sup>53</sup> using built-in types.
+[[ECMASCRIPT]] is unable to accurately represent numeric values greater than 2<sup>53</sup> (`9007199254740991`) using built-in types.
 Therefore, interoperable services cannot use such values.

 All timescales are start times used in a DASH presentations SHALL be sufficiently small that no timecode value exceeding 2<sup>53</sup> will be encountered, even during the publishing of long-lasting live services.

 Note: This may require the use of 64-bit fields, although the values must still be limited to under 2<sup>53</sup>.

+The issue does not arise with the common 90 KHz [=timescale=].
+For example, `141721093260000` for November 11, 2019 is well within the allowed range of values.

 ## Representing durations in XML ## {#xml-duration-constraints}